BRANDS

 Chanel

-Gabrielle “Coco” Chanel started Chanel in Paris in 1910.
-The house evolved from modern womenswear into a global luxury system, but the codes stayed consistent: quilting, chains, camellias, tweed.
+Chanel evolved from modern womenswear into a global luxury system, but the codes stayed consistent: quilting, chains, camellias, tweed.
 Late 1990s onward is also when logo visibility ramps up hard alongside accessories.

 -